PyRepair/maniple/training-data/summarize-experiment-v2/black/10/prompt_response_response_7.md

-Potential error location: The issue seems to be with the condition `if current_line.strip() and current_column < column`.
-The intent is to check if the current line is not empty and if the current column is less than the given column value.
-However, when there is a dedent followed by a comment, the condition doesn't behave as expected.
+The potential error location within the problematic function is the conditional statement `if current_line.strip() and current_column < column`.
+This condition is used to check if the current comment line needs to be indented further.
+However, the logic within this condition is not correctly handling the indentation, leading to the incorrect behavior described in the failing test and the GitHub issue.

-Bug's cause:
-- The `_partially_consume_prefix` function is responsible for consuming characters from a given `prefix` until a specific column is reached.
-- When there is a dedent followed by a comment, the function is not handling the indentation correctly, leading to the incorrect behavior.
+The cause of the bug is that the function is not properly handling the indentation level for comment lines after a dedent.
+This results in the incorrect indentation level for tabulated comments after a dedent, as described in the GitHub issue.

-Proposed approaches for fixing the bug:
-1. Modify the condition `current_column < column` to `current_column <= column` to include the case where the current column is equal to the given column value.
-2. Check for cases where a comment follows a dedent and ensure that the correct indentation is maintained.
+To fix the bug, the function needs to accurately track the indentation level for comment lines and adjust them accordingly.
+The logic within the conditional statement mentioned above needs to be updated to ensure correct handling of the comment indentation.

-Corrected code for the problematic function:
+Here's the corrected code for the problematic function:

 ```python
 def _partially_consume_prefix(self, prefix, column):
     lines = []